|Who:||Phil Boyer, President |

 |Time:||MEETING STARTS AT 7:30 p.m.|

 AOPA President Phil Boyer begins the New Year with a Pilot Town Meeting on Tuesday, January 28, for general aviation pilots in Baltimore, Maryland.
-In a lively, interactive session, Boyer will update pilots on current and upcoming developments in national aviation legislation, policy, and regulations and also solicit pilots' views on the general aviation situation in their state.
-He will also discuss AOPA's newly unveiled Airport Watch program, a joint venture with the Transportation Security Administration to help keep America's general aviation airports secure from terrorists.
+During the lively, interactive session, Boyer will discuss AOPA's newly unveiled Airport Watch program, a joint venture with the Transportation Security Administration to help keep America's general aviation airports secure from terrorists.
+He will discuss and field questions on perceived security issues facing the general aviation community.
+Boyer will also update pilots on developments in national aviation legislation, policy, and regulations and will solicit pilots' views on the general aviation situation in their state.

-Boyer, president of the 389,000-member association, will discuss perceived security issues facing the general aviation community.
-He will also outline the new General Aviation Serving America Web site, which is an initiative to educate the public about the important role of general aviation in the national economy and transportation system.
+Boyer, president of the 389,000-member association, will also outline the new General Aviation Serving America Web site, which is an initiative to educate the public about the important role of general aviation in the national economy and transportation system.
 The Pilot Town Meeting begins at 7:30 p.m. and is open to all pilots without charge.

 Phil Boyer, a 35-year veteran aviator and former network television senior executive, is the third full-time president in AOPA's 63-year history.
 Instrument and multiengine rated, he has logged nearly 7,000 flight hours, including two transatlantic crossings.
 He has been president of AOPA since January 1991.